MicrosoftDocs/power-platform/power-platform/developer/catalog/submit-items.md

 ### [PAC CLI](#tab/cli)

-There is no PAC CLI command to do this.
+There is no PAC CLI command to do this because PAC CLI [pac catalog submit command](/power-platform/developer/cli/reference/catalog#pac-catalog-submit) manages this for you.

 ### [SDK for .NET](#tab/sdk)